29 Oct Fleet Response Offers Program to Collect and Verify Insurance Coverage for Reimbursement Drivers

 The key components to managing risk in any type of fleet are conducting regular MVR sweeps to keep unsafe drivers off the road, providing safety training and a meaningful safety culture, and assuring vehicles are properly insured and well maintained.
 It’s the last two points that make reimbursement fleets hard to manage.

 “When you look at even just pulling the MVRs, that’s a big task,” Bonacci says.
-“To have them also look at verifying every reimbursed driver has proper insurance coverage, that’s just adding to it.
+“Add in verifying every reimbursed driver has proper insurance coverage.
 In many cases, that’s just not getting done.”

 That’s why Fleet Response has introduced the Reimbursed Driver Compliance Program